Angels win 7-5 in home opener for Florida-based Blue Jays - WTMJ

 Junior Guerra (2-0) worked a scoreless 10th before Raisel Iglesias struck out the side for his second save.

-Toronto became the first team in major league history to play home openers in three different cities over three consecutive seasons.
-The Blue Jays played in Toronto in 2019 and last year moved home games to the ballpark of their Triple-A team in Buffalo, New York, after the Canadian government barred them due to coronavirus travel restrictions.
+Toronto became the first team in Major League Baseball history to play home openers in three different cities over three consecutive seasons.
+The Blue Jays played in Toronto in 2019 and moved home games to the ballpark of their Triple-A team in Buffalo, New York, after the Canadian government barred them due to novel coronavirus travel restrictions.

 TD Ballpark, also the home of Toronto’s low Class-A minor league club, last year completed a renovation that cost more than $102 million.
-Four trucks with additional lighting were brought in for this year’s regular-season games.
-Toronto’s first three homestands at least will be played in Dunedin, through mid-May.
+Four trucks with additional lighting were brought in for this year’s regular season-games The first three homestands at least will be played in Dunedin, through mid-May.

 One reason the Blue Jays opted to stay in Florida was the weather, which was an ideal 80 degrees at first pitch — surprisingly, it was around the same temperature in Buffalo.